YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 **Install corpora** from spacy and nltk for NLP tasks `make install_corpora`

-To **get the data**, execute `dvc pull`.
+To **get the data** used, execute `dvc pull`.
 A web page will open that will require you to get permission for the directory containing the data.
-You will have to wait until to give you permission to complete this step.
+You will have to wait until I give you permission.

 ### Usage

 To **train the flood classifier** `make train_flood_classifier`

-The pipeline runs on AWS Sagemaker by default, to run it locally, use the
+The pipeline runs on AWS Sagemaker by default; to run it locally, use the
 following:

 `dvc exp run train --set-param 'datasets=${supervisor.processed}' --set-param 'env=${envs.locally}'`

-To **show the metric for experiments run through DVC**: `make evaluation`
+To **show metrics for DVC experiments**: `make evaluation`

-To be able to leverage twitter's API, create `.env` to store the credentials with a similar format of `.env.template`.
+To use twitter's API, create `.env` to store the credentials with a similar format of `.env.template`.

-To **run a pipeline** that extracts Swedish tweets between two dates, classify them, extract locations, and show the visualization `make extract_from_api from="$FROM" to="$TO"`
+To **run the pipeline** that extracts Swedish tweets from Twitter API between two dates, classify them, extract locations, and show the visualization `make pipeline_from_api from="$FROM" to="$TO"`